 The World of Kanako (original title Kawaki, translates to "thirst") is a 2014 Japanese movie by Tetsuya Nakashima, based on the best-selling novel Hateshinaki Kawaki by Fukamachi Akio (first published 2005).

-Fujishima Akikazu is an alcoholic, violent, dysfunctional ex-cop who does not care about very much anymore and seems to only procrastinate his death.
-But some day, his daughter Kanako, a beautiful girl and one of the best students at school, leaves all personal belongings behind in her room and goes missing.
+Fujishima Akikazu is an alcoholic, violent, dysfunctional ex-cop who does not care about much anymore and seems to only procrastinate his death.
+But one day, his daughter Kanako, a beautiful girl and one of the best students at school, leaves all personal belongings behind in her room and goes missing.

 As he enters a world of despair, guilt, dark secrets, manipulation he finds out that there's a lot more than meets the eye.
 Can he find his daughter, and get back his perfect happy family he has dreamed of after all these years or will he be crushed by this awful world too?